ztc4/Extra-Resources/HTML-CSS/INSTRUCTIONS.md

    - classes and ids cant have spaces "hello-class" instead of "hello class"

 11. After done styling, find a way to push your branch up to the repository
- -  git push --set-upstream origin <name> ( might work only on the first time, having to push a branch up!)
+ -  git push --set-upstream origin "name" ( might work only on the first time, having to push a branch up!)
  - the leader might have to allow the push request

 12. pull down everyone branches, then navigate to someone elses branch
  -  git pull
  -  git branch -a (doing it without -a, you will not see the other poeple branches pull down)
   - some branch names should appear like this "remotes/origin/red" ( red being the name I named the branch)
- - git checkout <name> - in the example about I would enter "git checkout red"
+ - git checkout "name" - in the example about I would enter "git checkout red"

 13. View other group members branches, and discuss with each other!